Fatigue & brain fog support Australia

 Bloodwork context

-Recent results can be reviewed alongside your symptoms, including markers such as iron studies, B12, folate, vitamin D, thyroid markers, blood glucose and other results already requested by your GP.
+Recent and previous results can be reviewed alongside your symptoms, including markers such as iron studies, B12, folate, vitamin D, thyroid markers, blood glucose and other results already requested by your GP.

 Book a free strategy chat